lukasaristide/shiny-potato/README.md

 Features:
 - high score table
-- customization of overlay
-- animated potatoes of different colours
+- animated shiny potatoes of different colours

+**How to play**

+Simply copy the shiny-potato/release/ folder and run 'Shiny Potato.jar'.